this dead forum gets a nod

 The Adventure Cycling maps had described the campground as being only half a mile from their route and advised walking your bike around the barrier when you came to it.
 I’d picked it as my stop for the night because I didn’t like to veer too far off of the route (a prejudice I was to overcome in the course of this trip) and because those directions led me to believe that this was a low key, un-rangered campground where I could get away with not putting my money in the collection box.
 I did find the campground Adventure Cycling had described, but it was overrun with a cultish crew of children and their middle-aged wards who looked at me cockeyed and shy as I cycled through their religious rites.
 Probably this campground is usually unoccupied, but it’s set aside for group reservations, so it’s luck of the draw for a cyclist.
 My luck had not proved good, so I had to go an extra, very hilly mile and lay my $11 down with the rest of the schmucks.

 It had been a day of subtle trials and I lay in my tent weighing my options at the end of it.
 But I got up the next day and got on the bike and kept going and the going got better.
-I won’t recount any of 5/18 as I already addressed it extensively in that day’s blog (http://bikeset.wordpress.com/2009/05/18/), my journal, and again in ‘still moving (in Virginia)’ (http://bikeset.wordpress.com/2009/07/03/) .
+I won’t recount any of 5/18 as I already addressed it extensively in that day’s blog (https://bikeset.wordpress.com/2009/05/18/), my journal, and again in ‘still moving (in Virginia)’ (https://bikeset.wordpress.com/2009/07/03/) .

 on sewage

-July 30, 2009 by Derrick
+July 30, 2009

 Pulled Kerouac’s Dharma Bums off the shelf today because I’ve been thinking about how to write about climbing mountains and I believe his description of climbing Matterhorn was the first I’d ever read of the activity.
 I’ve read Dharma Bums a few times, but it’s been many years.
 Before heading up the mountain, Kerouac uses the journey’s preparations as a means of introducing Japhy Ryder, his character based on Buddhist poet Gary Snyder, and in it, I came across this: